nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding grades for an assessment:  `grade`
 Avengers will be able to add a student’s grade for a particular assessment.

-Format: `grade n/NAME a/ASSESSMENT g/GRADE`
+Format: `grade INDEX a/ASSESSMENT g/GRADE`

 Record the student’s `GRADE` for the `ASSESSMENT`.
-Student’s `NAME` will have to match a name that is saved in the AD.
 The input `GRADE` must be a positive integer.

 Example:
-* `grade n/Aaron a/RA1 g/15`
+* `grade 1 a/RA1 g/15`

-### Displaying the grades for an assessment:  `showgrade`
+### Displaying the grades for an assessment:  `show`
-Avengers will be able to view the grades of all the students for a particular assessment.
+Avengers will be able to view the grades and the average score of all the students for a particular assessment.

-Format: `showgrade a/ASSESSMENT [s/STUDIO_GROUP]`
+Format: `show ASSESSMENT`

-Display the list of grades that the students achieved for a particular `ASSESSMENT`.
+Display the list of grades that the students achieved for a particular `ASSESSMENT`, as well as the average score.
-If `STUDIO_GROUP` is not supplied, the grades of all the students will be displayed.
-Otherwise, only the grades of the students in the specified `STUDIO_GROUP` will be displayed.

 Examples:
-* `showgrade a/RA1`
+* `show RA1`
-* `showgrade a/RA1 s/01A`